My TTL CPU

 PHI0, PHI1 and PHI2

-The three clock signals as used by the 6502.
-I need these signals inside the circuit anyway, so I connected them to the processor port.
+The three clock signals are needed and I gave them the same names as the clock signals of the 6502.
 PHI1 is generated by inverting PHI0 using IC35A and PHI2 is generated by inverting PHI1 using IC24B.

 Reset

-The Reset signal, active (L), is used for two tasks:
+The Reset signal, active (L), is used for three tasks:

 - resetting the Program Counter (four 161 4-bits counters)